All Episodes

 No.

-I mean, the whole other lineup, which is hardcore left wing, and it was an impossible situation for all of them.
+I mean, the whole other lineup, which is hardcore left-wing, and it was an impossible situation for all of them.

-And um, but but that is their programming.
+But that is their programming.

-What are you can they get that audience back or no?
+Can they get that audience back or no?

 Yeah, they can peel off some from MSNBC.